 - Chat through technical problems.
 Let the patron know that there may be delays due to technical difficulties.

 - Use Scripts.
 The Problem - Technical script may be helpful.

 - Know when to give up or refer.
 If you or your patron are becoming frustrated, don't try every possible solution to a tech problem.
 Try one or two troubleshooting options but then return to what does work: chatting or maybe sending links.
 If appropriate, send the patron a message such as "Looks like this isn't going to work tonight - I'm going to send you X instead."
 Or you may refer them to their library or encourage them to come back to AskAway at another time.

 - Always follow-up.
 If a patron disappears, don't just end the session.
-The transcript isn't complete until you end the session.
 You may wish to give one or two troubleshooting tips or suggest a few resources.
 Don't spend too much time on abandoned sessions but always be sure to leave the patron with something they can use.